pavlepiramida/AnyKernel2/README.md

 4. Modify the anykernel.sh to add your kernel's name, boot partition location, permissions for included ramdisk files, and use methods for any required ramdisk modifications

-5. zip -r9 UPDATE-AnyKernel2.zip * -x README UPDATE-AnyKernel2.zip
+5. zip -r9 FrankenKernel.zip * -x README FrankenKernel.zip

 If supporting a recovery that forces zip signature verification (like Cyanogen Recovery) then you will need to also sign your zip using the method I describe here: